Back to all blogs

 May 22, 2026

 Clearly, the subject of affordability has become enough of a concern that discussing it openly has become an imperative for how a school markets itself.
 According to the NAIS Facts at a Glance for 2025-26, the median percentage of students receiving financial aid at member schools is 26.4%.
-When more than a quarter of your population has a specific need, addressing it openly makes sense.

 What Families Think They Can Pay